abeylot/geodataserver/docs/specifications.md

 we have divided the map in rectangles and ordered them :

-as an example, the biggest geoboxes ordered :
+as an example, the seven, biggest in size, geoboxes ordered from smaller to bigger according to this rule: